 Authorized Sept.
 5, 1962.
-Acreage - 8.08, all federal.

 Cultural events are presented in this structure designed by Edward Durell Stone.
 The building contains the Eisenhower Theater, a concert hall, an opera house, the American Film Institute Theater, the Terrace Theater, and restaurants.
 Authorized as National Cultural Center, Sept.
 2, 1958; name changed Jan.
 23. 1964; nonperforming arts functions transferred from Smithsonian Institution to National Park Service June 16, 1972.

-Lincoln Memorial c/o National Capital Region National Park Service 1100 Ohio Drive, SW Washington, DC 20242

-This classical structure of great beauty contains a marble seated statue 19 feet high of the Great Emancipator by sculptor Daniel Chester French.
+Lincoln Memorial c/o National Capital Parks, Central 900 Ohio Drive, SW Washington, DC 20242 This classical structure of great beauty contains a marble seated statue 19 feet high of the Great Emancipator by sculptor Daniel Chester French.
 Architect of the building was Henry Bacon.

 Authorized Feb.
 9, 1911; transferred from Office of Public Buildings and Public Parks of the National Capital Aug.
-10, 1933.
+10, 1033

-Lyndon Baines Johnson Memorial Grove on the Potomac c/o George Washington Memorial Parkway, Turkey Run Park, McLean, VA 22101

-A living memorial to the 36th President, the park overlooks the Potomac River vista of the Capital.
+Lyndon Baines Johnson Memorial Grove on the Potomac c/o George Washington Memorial Parkway, Turkey Run Park, McLean, VA 22101 A living memorial to the 36th President, the park overlooks the Potomac River vista of the Capital.
 The design features 500 white pines and inscriptions on Texas granite.
 Authorized Dec.
 28, 1973; dedicated Sept.
 27, 1974.
 Acreage - 17, all federal.

-National Capital Parks 1100 Ohio Drive, SW Washington, DC 20242 (Also in Maryland)

-The park system of the Nation's Capital comprises parks, parkways, and reservations in the Washington metropolitan area, including such properties as the Battleground National Cemetery, the President's Parks (Lafayette Park north of the White House and the Ellipse south of the White House), the parks flanking the Great Falls of the Potomac, a variety of military fortifications, and green areas.
+National Capital Parks National Capital Region 1100 Ohio Drive, SW Washington, DC 20242 (Also in Maryland) The park system of the Nation's Capital comprises parks, parkways, and reservations in the Washington metropolitan area, including such properties as the Battleground National Cemetery, the President's Parks (Lafayette Park north of the White House and the Ellipse south of the White House), a variety of military fortifications, and green areas.

 When Congress established a permanent National Capital in 1790, the city's Federal Commissioners were given the power "to purchase or accept such quantity of land as the President shall deem proper for the use of the United States."
 Under this authority the Commissioners purchased Washington's first 17 public reservations and accepted donations of other lands required for the street system of L'Enfant's plan.
 Today more than 300 park units derive from these lands.
 Office of Public Buildings and Public Parks of the National Capital was abolished and public reservations were transferred to National Capital Parks, National Park Service, Aug.
 10, 1933.

-Acreage-6.465.85, all federal.
+Acreage-6,467.85, all federal.